Skip to content

 Who runs this

-StormIt is an independent publication built by a small team — no media group, no content farm, no undisclosed backers.
-The story and the person behind it are on the About page; articles are published under the StormIt Team byline, with named authors on specific lived-experience pieces.
+StormIt is an independent Canadian publication — no media group, no content farm, no undisclosed backers.
+The story behind the publication is on the About page; how bylines, sourcing, and corrections work is on the Editorial Standards page.

 How it's funded